Skip to content

 When should I order personalized items like napkins and cups?

-Order personalized items 4–6 months before the wedding to allow for proofing and shipping.
+Order personalized items 4 to 6 months before the wedding to allow for proofing and shipping.
 If you want custom illustrations, start earlier so designers have time for revisions.

 Can I use nontraditional colors, like black or neon?